SHAREHOLDER ACTION ALERT: The Schall Law Firm Encourages Investors in Astra Space, Inc. f/k/a Holicity, Inc. with Losses of $100,000 to Contact the Firm

-The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Astra Space, Inc. f/k/a Holicity, Inc. ("Astra" or "the Company") ASTR HOL) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / February 25, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Astra Space, Inc. f/k/a Holicity, Inc. ("Astra" or "the Company") ASTR HOL))) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between February 2, 2021 and December 29, 2021, inclusive (the ''Class Period''), are encouraged to contact the firm before April 11, 2022.